Start of Main Content

 2. Use performance metrics to demonstrate your value proposition

-If you cannot clearly outline how your device will help a hospital meet its goals, like improving quality performance, your point of contact is unlikely to understand the true benefit and impact of your device.
+If you cannot clearly outline how your device or equipment will help a hospital meet its goals, like improving quality performance, your point of contact is unlikely to understand the true benefit and impact of your device.

 When crafting your value proposition, point out device applications and care outcomes that your prospects might not have considered—thus increasing the value of your product.